-The 2016/2017 season marks John Morris Russell’s sixth as Conductor of the Cincinnati Pops, one of Cincinnati’s most treasured assets and one of the world’s most respected pops orchestras.
+The 2017/2018 season marks John Morris Russell’s seventh as Conductor of the Cincinnati Pops, one of Cincinnati’s most treasured assets and one of the world’s most respected pops orchestras.
 Consistently winning international praise for his extraordinary music-making and visionary leadership, he is also Music Director of the Hilton Head Symphony Orchestra, in South Carolina, where he leads the classical subscription series as well as the prestigious Hilton Head International Piano Competition.
 Mr. Russell also serves as Principal Pops Conductor of the Buffalo Philharmonic Orchestra, in New York, following in the footsteps of Marvin Hamlisch and Doc Severinsen.
 John Morris Russell completed his eleven-year tenure as Music Director of the Windsor Symphony Orchestra in Ontario, Canada in 2012, whereupon he was named that orchestra’s first Conductor Laureate.

 With his position at the Cincinnati Pops, Mr. Russell leads sold-out performances at Music Hall, the Taft Theater, and Riverbend Music Center; additionally, he conducts the orchestra in concerts throughout the Greater Cincinnati region as well as domestic and international tours—serving as a musical ambassador to cultivate the reputation of the Cincinnati region as one of the world’s leading cultural centers.
 Creator of the orchestra’s Classical Roots series, he also conducts the Pops family concert series, the annual USO Tribute Cincinnati Gala, and has led, with CSO Music Director Louis Langree, the wildly successful “Lumenocity” performances over the last four summers.
 Mr. Russell’s recent collaborations include Aretha Franklin, Amy Grant and Vince Gill, Brian Stokes Mitchell, Michael McDonald, Ann Hampton Callaway, George Takei, Megan Hilty, Steve Martin, Edie Brickell and the Steep Canyon Rangers, Brian Wilson and Jason Alexander.
 The Cincinnati Pops recorded legacy continues under Mr. Russell’s leadership, including Home for the Holidays (2012), Superheroes!
 (2013), Carnival of the Animals (2014) and the first live recording of the Pops, American Originals (2015).
 Beginning in 2016 Mr. Russell conducts The Pops in a new video series “American Soundscapes”, captured live by CET Public Television, taking Pops performances around the globe via YouTube.
-In December 2014 Mr. Russell led the Cincinnati Pops on their first-ever Florida tour, and in March of 2017 he leads the sixth Pops tour to Asia including performances in Shanghai and Taiwan.
+In December 2014 Mr. Russell led the Cincinnati Pops on their first-ever Florida tour, and in March of 2017 he led the sixth Pops tour to Asia including performances in Shanghai and Taiwan.

 At the Hilton Head Symphony Orchestra, under John Morris Russell’s leadership, the orchestra has enjoyed unprecedented artistic growth; concert attendance has blossomed and the orchestra has doubled the number of concerts they present.
 Mr. Russell leads the orchestra in eight masterwork subscription concerts annually, and as with the Windsor Symphony Orchestra, he continues to reveal his deep passion for Classical and early Romantic orchestral literature.
 Under his guidance the HHSO has sparked collaborations with regional ensembles and performers that continue to widen the reach of the orchestra, including Hilton Head Dance Theatre, Charleston Southern University, the Savannah Children’s Choir, and Georgia Southern University.
 In addition, Mr. Russell has been actively involved in the development of the HHSO “Music Bridges” program, engaging thousands of school children from Bluffton to Hilton Head Island in ensemble visits and full orchestra concerts, while integrating the musical culture of Gullah and Lowcountry traditions into presentations and programming.